 In Thembelihle, located in the Northern Cape Province, a crisis committee has been established.
-In a July 6 statement the Thembelihle Crisis Committee (TCC) said, “We believe that the Minister and the National Coraonavirus Command Centre are acting carelessly.
+In a July 6 statement the Thembelihle Crisis Committee (TCC) said, “We believe that the Minister and the National Coronavirus Command Centre are acting carelessly.
 It is our conviction the Minister and the ruling party do not care about the wellbeing of the poor and working class, the majority of whom rely on public services such as the public education system.”
-The committee issued a series of demands for a safe re-opening of schools including the organization of a an independent body of experts that can assess a school’s readiness and make sure it is compliance with safety standards.
+The committee issued a series of demands for a safe re-opening of schools including the organization of an independent body of experts that can assess a school’s readiness and make sure it is compliance with safety standards.

 On June 30, teachers in Port Elizabeth protested at the district’s education offices to demand schools close to protect the lives of teachers and students in the COVID-19 pandemic.
 The following day, South African Democratic Teachers Union members walked out of many schools in mourning for 18 colleagues, who have died from the virus.

 South African health care workers protest at Durban hospital over COVID-19 risk

 Health care workers at the Albert Luthuli Central Hospital in Durban, South Africa demonstrated outside the hospital July 2, after more than 100 workers tested positive for coronavirus.
 They have put forward a set of demands to hospital management.

 The National Education, Health and Allied Workers Union members are concerned about safety and staff shortages.
 The hospital has the highest number of health care worker COVID-19 infections in the KwaZulu-Natal province.

 Municipal workers in Pietermaritzburg, South Africa call for government to honour wage agreement